 In vs. 38-44 Paul could not be more explicit that at the resurrection the saints are to receive new, glorified heavenly bodies composed of the matter and substance of heaven in the same way that our earthly bodies are composed of the substance and matter of the earth.
 Paul explains what he means by his reference to “flesh and blood” in v.
 50 when he says that the perishable does not inherit the imperishable at the end of this verse.
 This perishable flesh and blood is mentioned earlier in v.
 42 and here it signifies the earthly body.
 The imperishable body is also mentioned in v.
 42. This is, of course, the heavenly body.
 What Paul is saying in v.
 50 is that the flesh and blood of the perishable, earthly body cannot inherit the kingdom of heaven.
-This is presumably because one cannot enter the kingdom of God or the kingdom of heaven which exists in heaven unless one enters the kingdom of heaven in spirit–through the acquisition of the Holy Spirit—while here on earth: “When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory (Ephesians 1:13-14).”
-When Paul says that flesh and blood cannot inherit the kingdom of God, he means that the saints must receive the Holy Spirit as a deposit in order to guarantee entry into the kingdom of heaven here on earth and in heaven.
+This is presumably because one cannot enter the kingdom of God or the kingdom of heaven which exists in heaven unless one enters the kingdom of heaven on earth in spirit by receiving the Holy Spirit.
+Ephesians 1:13-14 reads, “When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.”
+The fact that flesh and blood cannot inherit the kingdom of heaven means that God’s people have to receive the Holy Ghost in order to enter the kingdom of God.

 Another problem inherent in a purely collective body interpretation of 1 Corinthians 15 is found in v.
 12: “But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?”
 According to the corporate body view, some in the church at Corinth only denied the resurrection of Old Covenant Israel’s dead before the birth of the Messiah.
 If this was what some in Corinth were denying, why didn’t Paul specifically say this in v.
 12 or anywhere else in 1 Corinthians 15?
 Instead, he just says that there are some who deny the resurrection of the dead in a general sense implying that there are some who believe that no one, not just Israel’s departed, are raised.
 In light of this lack of specification the collective body interpretation of this verse seems strained.